tahsin-maria/BAAP-OF-ALL-DSA-SERIES/Assignment_04/Assignment_04.md

 ## **Problem No : 13**

-## **Problem Name : Take a user input as integer N. Find out the sum from 1 to N. If any number if divisible\nby 5, then skip that number.
-And if the sum is greater than 300, don't need to calculate\nthe sum further more.
+## **Problem Name : Take a user input as integer N. Find out the sum from 1 to N. If any number if divisible by 5, then skip that number.
+And if the sum is greater than 300, don't need to calculate the sum further more.
 Print the final result.
-And don't use for loop to solve this problem.\nExample: Input: 30\nOutput: 276**
+Example: Input: 30 Output: 276**

 ----------